fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-3-8.md

   - `dynamicPriorityPolling`: *(See above.)*
   - `synchronousWatchDirectory`: Disable deferred watching on directories.
 Deferred watching is useful when lots of file changes might occur at once (e.g. a change in `node_modules` from running `npm install`), but you might want to disable it with this flag for some less-common setups.

-For more information on these changes, [head over to GitHub to see the pull request](https://github.com/microsoft/TypeScript/pull/35615) to read more.
+For more information on these changes, [head over to GitHub to see the pull request ↗](https://github.com/microsoft/TypeScript/pull/35615) to read more.

 ## “Fast and Loose” Incremental Checking {#fast-and-loose-incremental-checking}